mikerst/mikethomas.design/src/about.md

 Currently Product Designing @ Piclo in Shoreditch, bringing a human-centered design practice to the energy industry with a focus on renewable and sustainable energy markets.

-Previously work at TotallyMoney, a FinTech scale-up near Silicon Roundabout, where I worked across Brand, Marketing and Product teams, helping to grow the business through two major pivots, and from zero to over 1.5 million customers (and counting).
+Previously designed at TotallyMoney, a FinTech scale-up near Silicon Roundabout, where I worked across Brand, Marketing and Product teams, helping to grow the business through two major pivots, and from zero to over 1.5 million customers (and counting).

 Throughout this time, and prior, I've had the good fortune to work with clients and organisations such as the NHS, DB Schenker, Cognita Schools, Capital One, MBNA, Barclaycard, and Zeal to name but a few.